jiannanzhou/jiannanzhou.github.io/research.md

 “Eliciting Structural Parameters in Semiparametric Preferences”

-“A Micro-Consistent Habit Formation Model” with Miles Kimball
+“A Micro-Consistent Habit Formation Model”

-“Efficiency Wage and Cost of Business Cycles” with Miles Kimball
+“Efficiency Wage and Cost of Business Cycles”